Belichick, Patriots look to slow Chubb, Browns' running game - WHIZ News

 KEY MATCHUP: Patriots LB Matthew Judon vs. Browns LT Jedrick Wills Jr. and RT Jack Conklin.
 Judon was the AFC’s Defensive Player of the Week after mauling the Lions.
 He got two sacks, forced a fumble and was credited with seven QB pressures against the Lions.
 New England isn’t averse to moving him around to find the right matchup so the Browns will have to be on their toes.

-KEY INJURIES: Patriots QB Mac Jones (ankle) returned to practice, but was listed as limited as he continues to recover from an injury that has sidelined him each of the past two games. … DT Lawrence Guy was still limited to begin the week after sitting out against the Lions with a shoulder injury. … CB Jalen Mills was also limited with the hamstring issue that caused him to be inactive in Week 4. … Browns DE Jadeveon Clowney (ankle, knee, elbow) was rested this week.
-He played last Sunday after missing two games with the ankle issue. … Pro Bowl CB Denzel Ward began the week in concussion protocol.
+KEY INJURIES: Patriots QB Mac Jones (ankle) returned to practice, but was listed as limited as he continues to recover from an injury that has sidelined him each of the past two games. … DT Lawrence Guy was still limited to begin the week after sitting out against the Lions with a shoulder injury. … CB Jalen Mills was also limited with the hamstring issue that caused him to be inactive in Week 4. … Browns DE Jadeveon Clowney (ankle, knee, elbow) and Pro Bowl CB Denzel Ward (concussion) are both out.
+This will be Clowney’s third missed game in four weeks.
+Ward has had at least three concussions in the past four seasons.

 SERIES NOTES: The teams are meeting for the second straight season, with New England holding a 13-12 edge in regular-season matchups. … Cleveland won the only postseason meeting when the Bill Belichick-coached Browns beat the Patriots 20-13 on Jan.
 1, 1995. … The Patriots have won four straight. … This is the first meeting in Cleveland since New England’s 33-13 win on Oct.
 9, 2016. … The Browns scored the game’s first TD last year, the Patriots the next 45.